 When you are in a car accident, even if you are not injured, there are certain things that you should and should not do.

 First and foremost, try to remain calm.
 While it is understandable why you might be upset or angry after an accident, if you respond calmly you are much more likely to avoid escalating the situation by getting into a conflict with the other driver.
 You are also much more likely to have the police officer who investigates the accident scene understand and give credit to your explanation of how the accident occurred.

-If you are involved in an accident involving injury, or substantial damage to property, stay at the accident scene until the police tell you that you can leave.
-If you have any question about whether the damage caused by the accident is substantial, err on the side of caution -- when the law requires you to wait for the police, leaving the scene of an accident can result in driver's license sanctions and even criminal charges.
+If you are involved in an accident that involves an injury or substantial damage to property, stay at the accident scene until the police tell you that you can leave.
+If you have any question about whether the damage caused by the accident is substantial, err on the side of caution.
+When the law requires you to wait for the police, leaving the scene of an accident can result in driver's license sanctions and even criminal charges.

 If somebody is injured in the accident and you are trained in administering first aid, try to help.